Gain experience off campus

 - a substantial lawyering experience that is reasonably similar to the experience of a lawyer advising or representing a client or engaging in other lawyering tasks in a setting outside a law clinic, under

-- appropriate supervision, usually by a licensed attorney but supervision by an unlicensed JD or other qualified individual may be appropriate.
+- appropriate supervision, usually by a licensed attorney but supervision by an unlicensed JD or other qualified individual may be appropriate in limited circumstances.

 - All externship students must complete an Externship Education Agreement with the help of their Faculty and Site Supervisors; the final agreement must be initialed and signed by the student and both supervisors.